-Home » Power Plant » Diesel Power Plant: [Layout, Working, Advantages, Diagrams] PDF
+Home » Power Plant » Diesel Power Plant: Diagram, Layout, Working & Uses [PDF]

-The diesel power plants are installed where the supply of coal and water is not available in sufficient quantity or where power is to be generated in small quantity or where standby sets are required for continuity of supply such as in hospitals, telephone exchanges etc.
+The diesel power plants are installed where the supply of coal and water is not available in sufficient quantity or where power is to be generated in small quantities or where standby sets are required for continuity of supply such as in hospitals, telephone exchanges, etc.

 2. It is used as a mobile plant.